-Harvey’s family appealed the OC District Office’s decision all the way up to the DPH Central Office in Sacramento.
+Harvey’s family appealed the decision by the Orange County district office all the way up to the central office in Sacramento.
 DPH decided to uphold the OC District Office’s decision stating that “no additional supplemental evidence was provided that would alter the findings of the investigation.”
-DPH made no mention of sworn deposition testimony by the ER physician at Hoag Hospital stating “The food obstructed Harvey’s airway above his vocal chords.
+DPH made no mention of sworn deposition testimony by the ER physician at Hoag Hospital stating “The food obstructed his airway above his vocal chords.
 He became hypoxic or had a condition where he wasn’t exchanging oxygen for his vital organs.
 He had a shutdown of his heart and then his brain…So I believe that was probably the sequence of events that ultimately led to his future demise.”
 DPH also ignored the testimony given under oath by the EMT who witnessed the chunks of chicken being removed from Harvey’s throat.
-He drew diagrams showing that the largest piece of chicken was roughly the size of two nickels placed side by side.
-The standards required Harvey’s diet dictate that the individual pieces of chopped chicken should be no larger than the size of a single dime.
+He drew diagrams showing that the largest piece of chicken was the size of two nickels placed side by side.
+For a frame of reference, the pieces of chicken that Harvey was supposed to receive should have been at most the size of a dime.

 Harvey’s untimely death, as tragic as it was, presented an opportunity to improve the care received by thousands of current and future seniors resident at Victoria and the other 127 facilities owned by the Ensign Group, Inc. Had DPH cited Victoria for a regulatory violation, Victoria would be required to develop, adopt, and implement remedial measures to ensure that residents at risk for choking due to swallowing difficulties receive the safe and appropriate food.
 This lack of accountability for the nursing home industry jeopardizes the health and safety of one of our society’s most vulnerable populations, the elderly.
 Harvey’s death was a missed opportunity by DPH to make our seniors all a little safer.